Thank you for visiting our website.

 Disadvantages:

-• Less effective or even impossible in older patients.
+• Less effective, or even impossible, in older patients.

-• Risk of device sinking during activation.
+• Risk of device displacement during activation.

 Clinical Comparison and Indications